 For the most part, as the name suggests, this is a server-side issue, and there isn’t much you can do.
 Well, other than praying that the developers fix it ASAP with a quick patch.

 Oh boy, was that a humongous list of errors, but we got through!
 But, even so, unlike most developers, Fatshark has been very cooperative with the community.
 Even though it’s a small studio, they have constantly been engaged with the various open threads about problems, and are actively fixing issues.
 Even though this shouldn’t be, I have got to say that it’s a rare sight to see that.

 In the end, if you are still having problems, I recommend checking their official Twitter for updates.
 But if you still get no dice, you should open a thread on the Fatshark forums.
 And with that, I will see you on the other side, Space Marine!

 Warhammer 40k Darktide Crashing - FAQs

 There are plenty of reasons why your game keeps crashing.
 Anywhere from your game failing to connect to the game servers to some error causing problems in your PC.
-Check out the guide above to prevent crashes.

 All the fixes listed above are effective.
 However, they can potentially fix your problem and aren’t confirmed fixes.
 If nothing works for you, it’s best to wait for an official patch from the devs.